UFC 290: Volkanovski vs. Rodriguez: Predictions & Analysis

 Striker

-Stylistically this is Petrino's wrestler game against Prachnio's striker approach.
-Petrino looks to close distance and put the fight on the mat, while Prachnio brings a versatile approach.
+Stylistically this is Petrino's all-rounder game against Prachnio's striker approach.
+Petrino is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Prachnio brings a versatile approach.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Prachnio throws significantly more leather — a 3.6 sig. strike per minute gap.
 Petrino is far more active with takedowns, averaging 7.0 more per 15 minutes.
 Prachnio has tighter striking defense, making opponents miss more often.

 The Pick: Vitor Petrino over Marcin Prachnio.
-We're leaning Petrino here at 73%, a solid but not overwhelming edge.
-Notably, the betting market has Petrino at 69% implied while our model sees 73% — a 3-point disagreement that could signal value.
+The model is firm on this one: Petrino at 79%.
+Notably, the betting market has Petrino at 69% implied while our model sees 79% — a 9-point disagreement that could signal value.

 Cameron Saaiman